 Daikon (2 g carbs/18 calories per 1/2 cup)

 The daikon is in the radish family and is a staple in some Asian cuisines.
 It’s great raw and pickled, but when it’s cooked it takes on very potato-like qualities.
 Try it boiled or fried.
 Works great as a sub for potatoes in soups and stews.

 Kohlrabi (2 g carbs/27 calories per 1/2 cup)

 This strange-looking bulb has a delicate flavor that really comes to life when you boil, steam, or fry it.

 Rutabaga (5 g carbs/35 calories per 1/2 cup)

-When a cabbage and a turnip fall in love, the result is this funny looking thing called a rutabaga.
-It’s a great low carb replacement for potatoes.
+When a cabbage and a turnip fall in love, the result is this funny-looking thing called rutabaga.
+It’s a great low-carb replacement for potatoes.
 They’re great in soups and stews and fantastic boiled, baked and roasted.
-They make awesome fries!
+They make awesome keto french fries!